BVJongsma/PR-Assignment2/README.md

 In order to run the code, some python packages need to be installed first.
 These can be found in requirements.txt.
 The packages can be installed with the command: pip install -r requirements.txt

-The file called `creditcard.csv` was too big to upload to GitHub.
-Therefore, it needs to be manually added to the folder `task_2` before running the code of `task_2\main.py.`

-To run the pipeline of the numerical task, \
+To run the pipeline of the numerical task,

-To run the pipeline of the image task, you can run the file `image task\main.py` using python (tested using python 3.7).
+To run the pipeline of the image task, you can run the file `Task_1_Image\main.py` using python (tested using python 3.7).
 The parameters at the beginning of the file (lines 22 until 28) determine what part of the pipeline is being run image_path describes the path to the images.
 If this has not been changed in your installation please keep this as is. augment determines whether or not to use augmented data.
 Do note that if you do not yet have these that they will be generated first, this will require at least 61 MB of free space.